Shipprojects/rdbus/README.md

 `0` return code means no errors. `1` means that something went wrong during execution.

+# Project specifics

-# Docker environment
+## Docker environment

 There is a Docker image available with everything you need to develop and build `rdbus`.
 Follow [this guide](https://docs.docker.com/engine/install/ubuntu/) to install Docker and [this guide](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) to finalize your Docker setup.
-For development you will also need Visual Studio Code with `ms-vscode-remote.remote-containers` extension installed and `~/.ssh` directory present on your machine that will be mounted in Docker container.
+For development you will also need Visual Studio Code with `ms-vscode-remote.remote-containers` extension installed and `~/.ssh` directory present on your machine that will be automatically mounted in Docker container.

 To open the development environment you have to open the `rdbus` project root directory in `vscode` and run `>Dev Containers: Reopen in Container`.
 Wait for the image to build for the first time and then wait until all extensions get automatically installed.
 Now you are ready to go.

 This README file does not go into further details on how to develop the program or use the environment.
 Just know that this setup has all the necessary tools installed and gets automatically configured.

-# Building
+## Building

 There are 2 main targets that you can build - `rdbus` and `rdbus_tests`.
 The latter is a unit testing executable that is tied to the environment.
 Before building, you have to perform CMake configure once:
 ```bash